triton-inference-server/dali_backend/benchmarks/BM_efficientnet/README.md

 and puts together a model repository and all the configuration files necessary for Triton Inference Server.
 It needs to be run only once for a given rig.

-In the `Run` step the script runs a Triton's `perf_analyzer` to benchmark the use-case.
+In the `Run` step, the script runs a Triton's `perf_analyzer` to benchmark the use-case.
-There are handful of parameters that can be tuned for the benchmark, you'd most probably like to turn these nobs in the `Tuning` step.
+There is a handful of parameters that can be tuned for the benchmark, you'd most probably like to turn these nobs in the `Tuning` step.

 Lastly, the `Tuning` step involves polishing the use-case parameters to find the optimal setup